bmeddeb/gitbench/docs/api/index.md

 - [Repository Manager](../RepoManager.md): Detailed documentation for the main RepoManager class
 - [CloneStatus](../CloneStatus.md) and [CloneTask](../CloneTask.md): Working with clone operations
+- [Complete API Reference](../gitbenchAPI.md): Comprehensive reference for all classes and methods
 - [Examples](../examples/basic-usage.md): Practical examples of using the Core API